Care & Support

 Therapist & Achieving Best Outcomes

 Hannah Dobbs is a therapeutic specialist who has worked in the children’s residential sector for over sixteen years in the United Kingdom and the United States of America.
 Hannah’s passion for working in children’s residential care has only grown over the years, as has her experience.
 Hannah has worked in various social care settings, including emergency response homes, residential communities, therapeutic homes, outreach support, as well as adult crisis response.
 Hannah has been awarded multiple awards in her time, including Residential Support Worker of the Year (2013), Best Piece of Direct Work with a Young Person (2013) and The Priscilla Griffin Award (2012), as well as achieving Outstanding and Outstanding in all areas when she was a Registered Manager (2017).
 Hannah’s passion and experience lie in teaching and training other professionals within therapeutic communities/ children’s homes on how to parent children who have experienced developmental trauma.
-Hannah is also on the practicum as a Dyadic Developmental Psychotherapist (DDP).

 All staff within the organisation will be trained in Foundations for Attachment (Dr Kim Golding)- which the Dyadic Developmental Psychotherapy Institute endorses.